 Statute of Limitations

-Each state has its own statute of limitations.
-Under Nevada state law, there are several statutes of limitations:
+Each state has its own statute of limitations for consumer-related issues.
+Here are some of Nevada’s statutes of limitations:

 Nevada Mortgage Foreclosure